JohnSnowLabs/langtest/docs/pages/tutorials/Miscellaneous_Notebooks.md

 ---

 <div class="main-docs" markdown="1"><div class="h3-box" markdown="1">
 The following table gives an overview of the different tutorial notebooks.
-We have test specific (Accuracy, Fairness, Robustness, Representation and Bias) and library specific (John Snow Labs, Hugging Face, Spacy) tutorial notebooks.
+In this section we have miscellaneous notebooks to enhance user experience with different features.

 </div><div class="h3-box" markdown="1">